Octogonapus/RegistryScanner/README.md

 ### Alerts

-Alerts for errors (not findings) are pre-configured, but delivery is not.
+Alerts are pre-configured, but delivery is not.
 Configure the default contact point in Grafana with your preferred integration to receive these alerts.